-- The common output configuration parameter 'encoder' is ignored since all data transformation should happen in the plugin. - Common Sandbox Parameters - timer_event_on_shutdown (bool): True if the sandbox should have its timer_event function called on shutdown.
+- The common output configuration paramater 'encoder' is ignored since all data transformation should happen in the plugin. - Common Sandbox Parameters

 '''

 [SandboxFileOutput]

 type = "SandboxOutput"

 filename = "fileoutput.lua"

 [SandboxFileOutput.config]

 path = "mylog.txt"

 '''

 SMTP Output

 Plugin Name: SmtpOutput

 Outputs a Heka message in an email.
 The message subject is the plugin name and the message content is controlled by the payload_only setting.
 The primary purpose is for email alert notifications e.g., PagerDuty.